-(Personally, I love this phase, discovering hidden consequences and opportunities.
+(I love this phase, discovering hidden consequences and opportunities.
 It’s like brain fireworks.
 Even if you don't use an idea, don't lose it.
 It may be useful later.
 Keep notes.)

-This phase can be depressing if you only look at negative implications and impact.
-Throughout you may want to hint at the opportunities for value payoff.
-This will help get the client or prospect look forward to the Needs-Payoff phase.
+This phase can be depressing if you look only at the negative implications and impact.
+Throughout, you may want to record the corresponding opportunities for payoff.

-- When this system goes down are there other systems or people that are impacted?
+- When this system goes down, are other systems or people impacted?